Indian Rhinoceros Facts

 Map of Asia

-The Indian rhinoceros (also known as the great one-horned rhinoceros and the Asian one-horned rhinoceros) is a small species of rhinoceros native to parts of India and Nepal.
-The Indian rhinoceros gets its common name from the fact that it only has one horn rather than two.
+The Indian rhinoceros (also known as the greater one-horned rhinoceros and the Asian one-horned rhinoceros) is a species of rhinoceros native to parts of India and Nepal.
+Although the Indian rhinoceros is still under threat today, its numbers have rebounded to the point it’s no longer endangered.

 Historically, the Indian rhinoceros had a vast range across northern India but today that range has been drastically reduced due to excessive hunting.
 The Indian rhinoceros is now confined to the tall grasslands and forests that surround the Himalayas Mountain range.

-The Indian rhinoceros is a herbivorous animal meaning that it sustains itself on a purely plant based diet.
-Indian rhinos browse the densely vegetated sub-tropical forest for leaves, flowers, buds, fruits, berries and roots which they dig up from the ground using their horns.
+The Indian rhino lives across a fertile plain that has abundant tall-grass it consumes for the majority of its diet.
+Indian rhinos are herbivorous animals, and in addition to grass will also browse the densely vegetated sub-tropical forest for leaves, flowers, buds, fruits, berries and roots which they dig up from the ground using their horns.

 Due to its large size, the Indian rhino's only real predator in the wild are large wild cats such as tigers that will prey on the Indian rhino calves and weak individuals.
 Humans are the biggest threat to the Indian rhinoceros as they have been hunted to the brink of extinction for their horns.